12 Top-Rated Attractions & Things to Do in Islamorada, FL

 Just be mindful of the shifting sands and timing of your escape.
 This is one place from which you don't want to send an S.O.S.

-5. Morada Way Arts and Cultural District
+5. Visit the Morada Way Arts and Cultural District

-6. Eco Tours and Kayaking
+6. Enjoy Eco Tours and Kayaking

 Tourists will find some of the most interesting parts of the habitat in among the mangroves, where birds and other wildlife make their homes.
-The natural beauty and complexity of the delicate ecosystem can be reached easily by paddling through these scenic tidal channels.
+The natural beauty and complexity of this delicate ecosystem can be reached easily by paddling through these scenic tidal channels.

-7. Feeding the Tarpon at Robbie's Marina
+7. Feed the Tarpon at Robbie's Marina

 No trip to Islamorada is complete without a stop at Robbie's to feed the tarpon.
 It's famous for letting tourists hand-feed these massive fish.
 To see this breed of fish jump out of the water is thrilling for both fisherfolk and observers alike.
 They are fighters on the rod and can weigh up to 250 pounds.